One-Day Rustic Chair Making Course

 At the end of the day, you will take home a chair, a little bit of peace and serenity, the satisfaction of journeying with the Hazel from tree to finished product and a greater appreciation of what part our past can play in our future.

-Our rustic chair making course books up quickly once dates are released and are now sold out for 2020.
-Dates for 2021 will be released in late autumn and you can register your interest below to ensure priority booking before tickets go on general sale.
+Our rustic chair making course books up quickly once dates are released and are now finished for 2020.
+Dates for 2021 will be released in late 2020 and you can register your interest below to ensure priority booking before tickets go on general sale.
+Much will depend on the ongoing Covid situation but we operated our 2020 courses successfully while social distancing and taking suitable other precautions.
+The courses take place in the open air.

 Directions: From Lyndhurst, take the Brockenhurst/Lymington Road.
 Beechen Lane is approximately 500 yards on the left after the end of the one way system.
 Turn immediately left before MidForest Vets.
 From Lymington/Brockenhurst, the turning is on the right at the bottom of the hill as you are about to enter Lyndhurst, just after the Crown Stirrup pub and opposite Foxlease.
 Proceed to the end of the lane past the houses where we will meet you.